 The Importance of the E-Commerce User Experience

-It is easy to see why e-commerce UX design is vital for the success of any online store in 2019.
-Everything from carefully thought-out logic and transitions, effective website navigation, simple micro interactions, engaging product presentations, easy shopping, payment processing and shipping, and many other details and features directly influence the e-commerce user experience, and therefore the success of your e-commerce store.
+It is easy to see why e-commerce UX design is vital for the success of any online store in 2021.
+Everything from carefully thought-out logic and transitions, effective website navigation, simple micro-interactions, engaging product presentations, easy shopping, payment processing and shipping, and many other details and features directly influence the e-commerce user experience, and therefore the success of your e-commerce store.

-If you neglect focusing on e-commerce UX design, you are bound to fail; I guarantee it!
-This is one area where mobile-first web designers and business owners must work together to provide best possible e-commerce user experience.
+If you neglect to focus on e-commerce UX design, you are bound to fail; I guarantee it!
+This is one area where mobile-first web designers and business owners must work together to provide the best possible e-commerce user experience.
 Here are some critical aspects you need to focus on to achieve that goal:

 - Mobile-first design

 - An effective and recognizable brand identity

 - An effective and straight-forward information architecture

 - Website and data security